Chase-A-C/LifeCycle-osTicket-Project/README.md

 We click "closed" to close the ticket
 ![photo10,5](https://github.com/Chase-A-C/LifeCycle-osTicket-Project/blob/67b8ddab2d82b1205f12fb39d22213c6a71904ee/projectphoto10.5.png)

 A confirmation will show up and you can add a reason as to why the ticket was closed.
-This should be done in professional enviroments)
+(This should be done in professional enviroments)
-We add "Account Holder Issue Resolved" because account holders are able to access online banking again.
 ![photo11](https://github.com/Chase-A-C/LifeCycle-osTicket-Project/blob/d0cd0c238776524aa2dcfdd79e42196635b3d250/projectphoto11.png)